Sales tax and due diligence in an M&A

 These forms should include a registration/account number (every state issues one to a tax-exempt entity), the customer’s and seller’s name, the nature of the exemption (resale, manufacturing and so on) and the customer signature and date.
 As a best practice, we recommend updating them from your customers every year although some certificates are valid for 2-3 years while others never expire.
 It’s also a good idea to get one even in a state where you don’t have nexus, as insurance against future audits.

-The renewal period of exemption certificates varies by state and by type of exemption.
+The renewal period of tax exemption certificates varies by state and by type of exemption.
 Some states’ exemption certificates do not expire; others do expire within a set time.